Churros are a family favorite! It’s hard NOT to love this treat when it reminds you of the Happiest Place on Earth!

-Begin by filling a heavy bottomed pot with 1 ½ inches of oil.
-Heat the oil to 350 degrees over medium heat.
-In a shallow dish, preparing cinnamon toping by combining the two.
+PREP.
+Begin by filling a heavy bottomed pot with 1½-2 inches of oil.
+Heat the oil to 360°F over medium-high heat.
+In a shallow dish or bowl, prepare cinnamon topping by combining the two.

-Remove churros from oil with slotted spoon and place on a paper towel-lined plate.
-While still warm, roll in cinnamon and sugar mixture.
+SEASON.
+Remove Churros from oil with slotted spoon and place on a paper towel-lined plate or cooling rack.
+While still warm, roll in cinnamon sugar mixture.
 Serve warm!

-Let the churros drain on a paper towel for a bit before coating them in the sugar, but be sure they do not get dry otherwise the sugar will not stick.
+Drain.
+Let the churros drain on a paper towel for a bit before coating them in the sugar, but be sure they do not get dry, otherwise the sugar will not stick.

 Dips Make them even better!